cswright88/cswright88.github.io/Website_Optimization/src/README.md

 ## Christopher Wright's improvements

+###Fixes

+I added a attribute to take into account how big the screen is to determine how many pizzas there should be

 ### First run the website

 Go to these sites git hub hosted site which shows the final draft of my project: